-The Company's initial examination of the allegations set forth in the Complaint leads the Company to firmly believe that it does not infringe any valid claim of Patent '668.
-The Company is continuing its examination into the allegations set forth in the complaint and the validity of Patent '668, and cannot predict with any degree of certainty the results of its examination and/or the outcome of the suit or determine the extent of any potential liability or damages.
+The Company's examination of the allegations set forth in the Complaint lead the Company to firmly believe that it does not infringe any valid claim of Patent '668.
+The Company is continuing our examination into the allegations set forth in the complaint and the validity of Patent '668, and cannot predict with any degree of certainty the results of the Company's examination and/or the outcome of the suit or determine the extent of any potential liability or damages.

-The Company, as well as certain of its former officers and directors, was named as a co-defendant in a number of purported securities class actions in the United States District Court for the Southern District of New York, arising out of its initial public offering, or IPO, in November 1999.
-In addition, a number of other issuers and underwriters of public offerings of such issuers (including the underwriters of our IPO) were named as defendants in such class action suits in connection with such public offerings.
-The case is currently being litigated against a small number of focus issuers (which does not include the Company) selected by the district court.
-A confidential global settlement is presently being negotiated between the plaintiffs, issuers, underwriters and insurers, which ultimately will be subject to the approval of the district court.
-If the settlement does not occur, and litigation against us recommences, the Company believes that it has meritorious defenses to the claims against the Company and the Company and intends to defend the case vigorously.
+The Company, as well as certain of its former officers and directors, were named as co-defendants in a number of securities class actions in the United States District Court for the Southern District of New York, arising out of the Company's initial public offering, or IPO, in November 1999.
+In addition, a number of other issuers and underwriters of public offerings of such issuers (including the underwriters of the Company's IPO) were named as defendants in such class action suits in connection with such public offerings.
+A global settlement was agreed upon among the plaintiffs, issuers, underwriters and insurers, and received the final approval of the district judge on October 5, 2009.
+The settlement did not impose any liability on the Company.